Sampot: In daily life

 The sampot is deeply rooted in Cambodian culture.
 Despite the French bringing a degree of westernisation to the country, Cambodians continued to wear the sampot.
 Royalty and government officials wore the sampot chang kben with a formal jacket.
-Cambodians still wear the sompot chong kben and sompot phamuong on special occasions today, and rural and poor Khmers still prefer them to western-style clothing for their comfort.
+Cambodians still wear the phamuong sompot chong kben on special occasions today, and rural and poor Khmers still prefer them to western-style clothing for their comfort.

 The material used by poor and rural Cambodians is not hand-woven silk but printed batik-patterned cloth imported from Indonesia.
 It is still popular with both men and women alike and is regarded by the people of Cambodia as their national garment.